Axiom Industries

 • A Carrier has gone missing during a routine ledger delivery run through the Laceworks — and the ledger they were carrying contained a full record of Ledger medical suite locations for the past six months.

 • LAZARUS PHARMACEUTICALS has begun quietly pulling off-patent compounds from their discard chains, cutting off one of the Ledger's primary pharmaceutical supply lines.
-Someone needs to find out if this is routine or targeted, and whether a replacement source can be established before three Shelf residents run out of critical medication.
+Someone needs to find out if this is routine or targeted, and whether a replacement source can be established before three the Gray Zone residents run out of critical medication.

 • Residue contacts a player character through a dead-drop message: she believes she has identified a TESSERA surveillance operative who has been operating as a legitimate Ledger contributor for over a year.
 She does not know how much the operative has learned, but she knows the operative has submitted requests through the Reciprocal Draw — which means they have access to contributor skill profiles.